MultiSafepay/docs/content/integration/checkouts/payment-pages/_index.md

 To display all payment methods on the payment page, follow these steps:

 1. [Create an order](https://docs-api.multisafepay.com/reference/createorder) to retrieve the payment link.
-2. Add `&methods=all` at the end of the payment link, e.g. `https://testpayv2.multisafepay.com/connect/822LtiM8RjN313Yo5C46E2cjqmuL5qVfc7w/?lang=en_NL&methods=all`
+2. Add `&methods=all` at the end of the payment link, e.g.: `https://testpayv2.multisafepay.com/connect/822LtiM8RjN313Yo5C46E2cjqmuL5qVfc7w/?lang=en_NL&methods=all`
 3. Redirect the customer to the adapted link.

 **Note:** This is not a standard option in our [ready-made integrations](/integrations/ready-made/).